Imoeka1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prints every other xter
+function thatprints half of a string